 Program Requirements

 To qualify for the LL.M.
-Executive Track AI Law and Regulation certificate, a student must complete a total of 11 units from courses offered in 2024 and 2025.
+Executive Track AI Law and Regulation certificate, a student must complete a total of 11 units from the following list of courses:

 - Antitrust and Emerging Technologies (3 units)